jenniiiiiii007S/my-first-repo/GitHub_Collaboration_Guide.md

 - [Pro Git Book](https://git-scm.com/book/en/v2) – A free eBook that explores Git in depth.

+# Answers to the Questions

 # <span style="color:blue;">Commonly Used Functions of GitHub</span>

 GitHub provides a variety of functions to manage and collaborate on projects.
-Here are some of the most commonly used ones explained:
+Below are some of the most commonly used ones explained:

 ---